-The Foreign Investment and National Security Act of 2007 and the Exon-Florio Amendment to the Omnibus Trade and Competitiveness Act of 1988 give the Committee on Foreign Investment in the U.S. (CFIUS) broad authority to investigate and stop transactions that threaten U.S. national security or involve U.S. "critical infrastructure" or critical technology assets.
+The Foreign Investment and National Security Act of 2007 and the Exon-Florio Amendment to the Omnibus Trade and Competitiveness Act of 1988 give the Committee on Foreign Investment in the U.S. (CFIUS) broad authority to investigate and recommend a presidential block on transactions that threaten U.S. national security or involve U.S. "critical infrastructure" or critical technology assets.
 Particularly sensitive industries include defence, aerospace, utilities, transportation, computer and electronics manufacturing, scientific and technical services, information technology and telecommunications.
 The CFIUS review and investigation process is described in more detail in the responses to questions 1.5 and 2.14.

 In addition, there are specific industries in which various levels of non-U.S. ownership or control will trigger governmental reviews or may be prohibited.
 They include: maritime vessels engaged in domestic trade or coastal shipping; broadcasting; newspapers; land in states restricting "alien" ownership; federal mining leases; banks or bank holding companies; primary dealers in U.S. government securities; air carriers with U.S. domestic routes; and nuclear energy facilities.
+In July 2014, the U.S. government introduced sectoral sanctions that limit certain sectors of the Russian economy from gaining access to U.S. capital and debt markets, as well as to U.S. technology and expertise in the energy sector.